THERE ARE MANY, BUT WHAT ARE THE

 All SUGAR PRODUCTS?
 Unless it’s in a Jovial product from Italy or a company here at home sweetened with Organic Cane Sugar, YES!
 Always avoid all processed sugars and syrups!

 ALL Artificial Sweeteners & Preservatives?
 YES!!
 Artificial anything is NOT real food and the health industry calls them chemicals!
 You will no doubt find the information we provide in this article to most helpful- Splenda, Equal And Other Artificial Sweeteners.
 Stevia comes from a plant and unless changed with processing, is the best choice to have in your pocket or handbag when going out for coffee.
 You will do better to avoid Truvia since they put Erythritol in it, which makes it a chemical with side effects such as diarrhea, headache, and stomachache in lower amounts in some people.
-We like NuNaturals Stevia best- just the plant in powder form.
+We like SweetLeaf and NuNaturals Stevia best- just the tender part of the plant in powder form.

 HYDROGENATED OILS, including foods that contain partially hydrogenated oils?
 Yes, these too, are chemicals and mentioned in some of my articles– just remember Trans fats are strongly inflammatory in your entire body including damage to cell membranes throughout your body.
 Always avoid hydrogenated oils (trans fats) in processed foods and deep fried foods..